After-Shock/Cloudbox-wiki/PlexPy.md

     ![](http://i.imgur.com/wnGDojV.png)

-1. On the Monitoring screen, select your preferences (default is OK; can be changed later) and click `Next`.
+1. On the Monitoring screen, select your preferences (default is OK and can be changed later) and click `Next`.

     ![](http://i.imgur.com/ZSDv1T5.png)